p2docs/p2docs.github.io/page/hubmem.md

 RDBYTE cannot be used for block transfers.

 <%=p2instrinfo('wrlong')%>
-WRLONG writes **D**estination into the 4 consecutive Hub memory locations addressed by **S**ource or a [pointer expression](hubmem.html#pointer-expressions).
+WRLONG writes the 32 bits of **D**estination into the 4 consecutive Hub memory locations addressed by **S**ource or a [pointer expression](hubmem.html#pointer-expressions).
 Only the bottom 20 bits of the effective address are considered, the rest are ignored.
 Unaligned writes are possible, but carry a one-cycle penalty.
 (See [Hub Timing](#hub-timing))

 If prefixed with SETQ or SETQ2, a [block transfer](#block-transfers) is initiated.